sessp/HalloweenGame_OpenGL/README.md

 # Halloween themed Game
-Halloween themed opengl program using c++.
+Halloween themed OpenGL program using C++.

 Program has the following features:
 - A scene with multiple models including a ghosdt, grave, doors, skeleton, sign, house, fence, tree and oil lamp.